cmayron/Legal-Calculus/README.md

 **(2) the Edition Bootloader (The Profile)**.

 **Full Stack** that governs both *how* the AI behaves and *what* environment it must operate within.

+Every session requires the simultaneous activation of two distinct layers:

 unique use of **GitHub as Library + Operating System” hybrid model**